pgunn78/Engineering_4_Notebook/README.md

 ## hello flask

-Import flask library
+Import flask library.
-make a flask app called app
+make a flask app called app.
-make request to this directory spit out hello world make the code run the app make app visible to other computers using (0.0.0.0)
+make request to this directory spit out hello world. make the code run the app. make app visible to other computers using (0.0.0.0).

 ```
 from flask import Flask